webcompere/system-stubs/README.md

 System Stubs [originated](History.md) as a fork of System Lambda, originally by Stefan Birkner, and is a partial rewrite and refactor of it.
-It has diverged in implementation from the original, but largely retains compatibility.
+It has diverged in implementation from the original, but largely [retains compatibility](History.md#execute-around).

 It is divided into:

-- `system-stubs-core` - can be used stand-alone to stub system resources around test code
+- `system-stubs-core` - can be used stand-alone with any test framework to stub system resources around test code
   - Using the `SystemStubs` facade to build and execute stubs around test code
   - Using the subclasses of `TestResource`, like `EnvironmentVariables` or `SystemIn` to create stubs and then execute test code via `execute`